afontenot/find-untracked-files/README.md

 search for each file very fast.
 (Hash table lookups have O(1) average complexity.)

-Note that the C version of the program (as opposed to the default Python implementation, which is only about twice as slow) is experimental.
+Note: a simpler version of this program in Python is kept in the python-version branch of this repository.
+Because Python's `set` implementation is quite efficient, it's only 3-4 times slower than this one written in C, on a hot cache.

 ## How do I use the program?